It is the most frustrating moment in the Global Entry process.

 3. The Secret "Cheat Code": Cancellations

-Here is what the government portal doesn't tell you: appointments open up every single day.
+Here is what the government portal does not tell you: appointments open up every single day.

 Life happens.
 People get sick, their flights get delayed, or their meetings run late.
-When someone realizes they can't make their Global Entry interview, they log into the TTP portal and cancel it.
+When someone realizes they cannot make their Global Entry interview, they log into the TTP portal and cancel it.

 The second they hit "Cancel," that highly-coveted slot immediately goes back onto the public calendar.